Tribler/bami/README.md

  - *Personal chain*: the information created by one peer is kept in the chain, linked with each other.
 This imposes a sequential order of information by a single writer (see [PRAM](https://jepsen.io/consistency/models/pram)).
 This is a convenient way to verify and synchronize related data.
  - *DAG representation of a chain*: if a fork is detected in sequential chain we stop interacting with the malicious peer and provide opportunity to fix this inconsistency.
 Chain as a DAG follows [Causal Consistency](https://jepsen.io/consistency/models/causal).

+## BAMI science

+ToDo: describe how this is ongoing research.
+We aim to provide a toolbox for addressing Tragedy of the Commons problem in the digital realm.
+Our unique feature is that we evaluate our work within Tribler with real users, real scarse resource to manage, and real cheaters (whitewashing,Sybil).